PAULRUSIBANA/Nairobi-Matatu-Public-Transport-Analysis/README.md

 ```
 ![Data Loading](loading_dataset.PNG)

-## 2.Inspect and Clean the Dataset
+## 2. Inspect and Clean the Dataset
 Checking for missing values, data types, and outliers.
 ```python
 for name, df in {